amilovanovikj/Network-Operating-Systems/README.md

 The Terraform files found in this repository create the following resources in a resource group named **Network-Operating-Systems** on Azure cloud:
 - A VNet with address space 172.16.32.0/24
 - Two subnets on the VNet space:
-  - A subnet with address prefix of 172.16.32.0/27 in which the domain controller (DNS/AD server) will reside **-> DC subnet**
+  - **DC subnet** with address prefix of 172.16.32.0/27 in which the domain controller (DNS/AD server) will reside
-  - A subnet with address prefix of 172.16.32.32/27 in which the ftp/mail server and the client server will reside **-> VM subnet**
+  - **VM subnet** with address prefix of 172.16.32.32/27 in which the ftp/mail server and the client server will reside
 - Two network security groups (one for each subnet):
   - An NSG that allows inbound RDP traffic from the terraform host to the DC subnet
   - An NSG that allows inbound SSH traffic from the terraform host to the VM subnet